 Contact a Counselor Who Can Help

 If you are at risk of losing your housing and becoming homeless, HAPHousing’s Housing Consumer Education Center (HCEC) can provide a variety of information and assistance.
-In order for us to properly help you, download an Assessment Form and the instructions.
-Or download the instructions and Assessment Form en Espanol.
-Please make sure you accurately and fully answer all questions that apply to you.
+In order for us to properly help you, download an Assessment Form and instructions.
+If you are a Spanish speaker, click here to download the Assessment Form and instructions en Espanol.
+Please make sure you answer accurately and fully all questions that apply to you.

-Sometimes, HCEC can provide limited, short-term financial assistance for very low income families and individuals who are homeless or very close to being homelessness.
-Eligibility for this financial assistance depends on your income, situation, where you live, and other factors.
-Requirements vary by program funding sources and funds, including those for the program known as RAFT (Residential Assistance for Families in Transition), are not always available.
+Sometimes, HCEC can provide limited, short-term financial assistance for very low-income families and individuals who are homeless or very close to being homelessness.
+Eligibility depends on your income, situation, where you live and other factors.
+Requirements vary by program funding sources; funds are not always available, including those for the program known as RAFT (Residential Assistance for Families in Transition).

-If you would like to meet with one of our counselors, walk-in hours are from 9:00am-11:30am Monday through Thursday at our Springfield office located at 322 Main Street.
+If you would like to meet with one of our counselors, walk-in hours are from 9:00 am-11:30 am Monday through Thursday at our office located at 322 Main Street, Springfield, MA.

 Accessing Emergency Shelter and the HomeBASE Program

 The Commonwealth of Massachusetts's HomeBASE program offers an alternative to emergency shelter for eligible families at risk of homelessness.
-It includes time-limited assistance designed to provide a housing solution to families who are at serious risk of homelessness rather than going into a shelter or motel.
-The type of assistance is based on the individual needs of a family, which is determined through an assessment.
+It includes time-limited assistance designed to provide a housing solution -- rather than going into a shelter or motel -- to families who are at serious risk of homelessness.
+The type of assistance is based on the individual needs of a family, which is determined through an assessment of the family's needs, situation and contribution.
 There is no guaranteed amount or type of assistance.
-The system is based on the individual family's needs, situation and contribution.

-If your family is in an immediate housing crisis and homeless, you must first apply for Emergency Assistance at one of the offices of the Massachusetts Department of Transitional Assistance (DTA).
-In western Massachusetts, the DTA offices are located at:
+If your family is in an immediate housing crisis and homeless, you must first apply for Emergency Assistance (EA) at one of the offices of the Massachusetts Department of Transitional Assistance (DTA).
+In Western Massachusetts, the DTA offices are located at:

 Here are some important things you should know:

-- To receive HomeBASE assistance, you must first be determined to be Emergency Assistance (EA) eligible by a DHCD Homeless Coordinator at a DTA office.
+- To receive HomeBASE assistance, you must first be determined to be EA eligible by a DHCD Homeless Coordinator at a DTA office.
 Eligible families must meet income and other crtieria that includes providing documentation on the reasons for homelessness.